Thunder Bay Audubon Society

 Isaacsons Bay

-Driving out of Alpena on Second Avenue, head northeast until you reach Ford Avenue and continue through the LaFarge cement plant and you'll come to the bay.
+Driving out of Alpena on Second Avenue, head northeast until you reach Ford Avenue and continue through the Holcim cement plant and you'll come to the bay.

 Dicksissel, Grasshopper Sparrows, Bobolink & Eastern Meadowlark nest in this area and are easily spotted on fence posts.
 Ruby-crowned Kinglets, Northern Rough-winged Swallows, Cardinals, Kestrel, Merlin, Red-tailed Hawk, and Rough-legged Hawks may be seen on the banks around the quarry.

-Driving out of Alpena on Second Avenue, head northeast until you reach Ford Avenue and continue through the LaFarge cement plant.
+Driving out of Alpena on Second Avenue, head northeast until you reach Ford Avenue and turn on Wessel Road.
+Parking is only on the side of the road.
 Do not climb the fence of the quarry and watch for heavy truck traffic.

 Lake Besser